Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Many answers to what you seek don't lie 'out there'.
-If you look inwards, you'll find the answer has been in you all along."
+> "The primary cause of unhappiness is never the situation but your thoughts about it."
-> — **Celestine Chua**
+> — **Eckhart Tolle**

 ---